urlbox/urlbox-php/README.md

 composer require urlbox/screenshots
 ```

-When using Laravel there is a service provider that you can make use of.
+When using Laravel there is a service provider that you can make use of:

 ```php